Eurydia/notes-on-clean-programming-language/content/_index.md

 #### Constructing Booleans

 There are two methods to construct Boolean literals.

-Each constructor represent a Boolean value true and false.
+Each constructor represent a Boolean value.

 ```
 // Language: Clean